 Keeping Pipes from Bursting

-At High 5 Plumbing, we can help you keep your pipes in good condition and stop them from bursting.
+At High 5 Plumbing, Heating & Cooling, we can help you keep your pipes in good condition and stop them from bursting.
 We recommend that you start with a full inspection.
 Let us go over all of the pipes to look for signs of corrosion, leaks, and other problems.
 Even if you have pipes that run under your old house and are hard to reach, we can still get to them.
 Our video inspections are just as helpful.

 With a video inspection, we place a camera inside one of your drains.
 We then push it through the pipe and let it run the entire length.
 This gives us a good look at areas not visible to the naked eye.
 We can detect tree roots growing inside the pipe, find corrosion that causes the structure to break down, and make sure your pipes are free from clogs.
 Whether you need a simple repair to fix the problem before your pipes break or brand-new plumbing, we can handle the job.